-Warning: Do not turn the ignition switch to the "off" position when the slide-out is in any position other than the full extended or closed position.
-Damage may occur to the exterior panels.
+Warning: The inflatable seals can be re-inflated only when the slide-out is in its full "OUT" or full "IN" position.
+Do not leave the slide-out in any position other than the full extended or closed position as water infiltration may occur.